mrshariati/FEMCorrosionSimulation/README.md

 For Licences of all libraries and tools please read their respective homepages.
 This directory with original developed codes are available for application, modification and redistribution by citing as:
 - **Citation:**

-  Shariati, Mohamadreza, et al. Parallel simulation of the POISSON-NERNST-PLANCKcorrosion model with an algebraic flux cor-rection scheme.
+  Shariati, Mohamadreza, et al. Parallel simulation of the POISSON-NERNST-PLANCK corrosion model with an algebraic flux cor-rection scheme.
 Advances in Engineering Software, 2021.